weatherxm-network/weatherxm-network.github.io/docs/station-rewards.md

 The following calculations will take place for each station `s`, the day before the Token Launch:

 1. `RewardableBetaHours[s]`.
 This is the total number of hours the station provided valid data during the Beta period.
+A rewardable hour is an hour during which the station sent at least one valid weather data point.
 2. `StationBetaRewards[s] = 3000000 * RewardableBetaHours[s]/Sum(RewardableBetaHours of all stations)`
 This is the percentage of the 3m tokens that correspond to the rewardable hours the station provided.
 3. `DailyBetaRewards[s] = StationBetaRewards[s]/365`